cat-o-fire/MagickOfBillings/Ethyl Ally.md

 ## Weaknesses
 - such a raging bitch
 - also does so much illegal shit
-- also defiantly a war criminal
+- also definitely a war criminal
 ## Relationships
 # Statistics